-If you want to donate for disaster relief, you can now do so in several ways:
+If you want to donate for any other disaster relief, you can now do so in the following ways:

 1. You can mail in your check to P. O. Box 886, Bremerton, WA 98337.
 Write the specific diaster you are sending relief for.